-- 1. Base station locations on the availability of enough housing to staff with on-call members - 2.
+- 1. Base station locations on the availability of enough housing to staff with on-call members. - 2.
 Conduct station location studies every 10 years.
-Study to focus on available responders, emergency response history and forecast, response distribution and performance outcomes. - 3.
+Study to focus on available responders, emergency response history and forecast, response distribution and performance outcomes.
+(2021 study to be conducted to determine where a station needs to be) - 3.
 Stations should be comfortable for members with typical amenities found in fire station day rooms. - 4.
 Stations should be maintained to be visually appealing to the public yet functional for fire department response. - 5.
 To ensure continuity of operations during natural disasters, stations should be outfitted with emergency generators. - 6.
 Preventative maintenance is the key to cost reductions and long facility life.
-Monthly a member of the admin staff shall visit each station during daylight hours to look for any emerging issues with landscaping, buildings and parking lots.
+Monthly a member of the admin staff shall visit each station during daylight hours to look for any emerging issues with landscaping, buildings and parking lots. - 7.
+Workout facilities provided in the stations keeps members in District while improving physical fitness. - 8.
+Office space for District Officers to conduct Department business is required.

-- 7. Workout facilities provided in the stations keeps members in District while improving physical fitness. - 8.
-Office space for District Officers to conduct Department business is required. - 9.
-Enough bay space to house all apparatus indoors is a priority. - 10.
+- 9. Enough bay space to house all apparatus indoors is a priority.
+Station 54 apparatus bays are too short for all our Type I engines with the exception of Engine 54, if Engine 54 breaks down we cannot backfill the station with a reserve engine due to the size of the bay.
+Consideration needs to be given to whether it is more cost effective to lengthen the bay or purchase a reserve engine that fits in the bay. - 10.
 Suitable day room space is required for the planned number of members at each station. - 11.
-Ice machines should not be in apparatus bays due to carcinogens. - 12.
-All stations require equipment decontamination facilities. - 13.
+All stations require equipment decontamination facilities. - 12.
 Station construction and updates should focus on carcinogen exposure reduction, where possible hard surfaces instead of carpet should be used as well as positive air pressure in day rooms.